Preparing your mind for birth..?

 When a woman finds out she is pregnant, she may start taking vitamins, pay attention to her diet and stop drinking alcohol, to keep her body and baby healthy.
 But how many women think about giving their mindset a makeover?

 Birth is a normal, natural event.
-It is certainly challenging – but we are fortunate that in our culture it is no longer a life-threatening event, thanks to advances in hygiene and antenatal and postnatal care.
+It is certainly challenging and no walk in the park – but we are fortunate that in our culture it is no longer a life-threatening event, thanks to advances in hygiene and antenatal and postnatal care.
 However, I will take a bet that many women are absolutely terrified of giving birth – and it is no wonder, when you consider what we have been fed all our lives by media, friends and family.

 Think about it.
 Have you ever seen a positive birth on TV, or in a film?
 Have you heard any positive birth stories from friends (great if you have!)?